Home » Insights » Using a Grid System for Responsive Web Development

 Bootstrap

 Furthermore, Bootstrap’s markup can be easily targeted via JavaScript, and it comes with a host of easily programmable animations such as slideshows, dropdowns and transitions.
-And you do not need to download the entire application if you only want to use a small segment of its functionality – Bootstap’s optional check box interface takes care of that.
+And you do not need to download the entire application if you only want to use a small segment of its functionality – Bootstrap’s optional check box interface takes care of that.

 Sass/Bourbon

 Neat is a responsive grid framework built on top of Sass and Bourbon.
-Neat promotes clean and semantic markup, and does not integrate with your HTML meaning that you do not need to worry about adding extra classes or container divs.
+Neat promotes clean and semantic markup, and does not integrate with your HTML, meaning that you do not need to worry about adding extra classes or container divs.

-With Neat, we do not need to use HTML classes or ids to define our layout.
+With Neat, we do not need to use HTML classes or IDs to define our layout.
 Instead, we can put all our presentational rules for defining our grid into our Sass.
 Using specially defined Neat mixins, we can target each of our HTML sections and include the rule, span-columns().
 The rule takes the number of columns you would like each section to span as the parameter.
 For instance, if you have a container section, and you would like it to span twelve columns, you would include the rule:

 section.container {